maxiwee69/CS2-kernel-cheat/README.md

 ## Future plans
 - Currently the bhop isnt the best as it sometimes just fails to jump so i will improve that.
-- I am also trying to get a simple aimbot but i cant really get it to work
+- I am also trying to get add a precision enhanced automatic target acquisition and engagement facilitation system protocol but i cant really get it to work

 ## Updating